NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/nectar.md

 3) Choose the AAF option.

-4) Choose your instituion from the list.
+4) Choose your institution from the list.

 5) Provide your email address and password.